-Finally, we illustrated the proposed two-step lasso approach by an empirical example of Berlin real estate prices.
-On the one hand side, we see that the spatial dependence differs from classically applied dependence schemes, like contiguity matrices.
-In particular, the postal code areas, which we considered as spatial units, depend not only on direct neighbors, but also on areas, which are farther away but possibly have a good public transport connections and similar life styles etc. On the other hand, the mean level of the prices changes over time, which is modeled by the several change points.
-The regional means, which should be interpreted as prices without accounting for different prices in the neighboring areas, are different for all spatial locations.
-For some areas, the price level is more or less constant over time; for other areas, we observe declining prices in the first period of our study and rising prices in the second one.
-Moreover, it is possible to distinct between regional mean levels and overall mean levels, meaning one can see if the natural prices are increased or decreased due to differing price levels in surrounding areas.
+Finally, we illustrated the proposed two-stage LASSO approach through an empirical example of Berlin real estate prices.
+On the one hand, we can see that the spatial dependence differs from classically applied dependence schemes, such as contiguity matrices.
+In particular, the postal code areas, which we considered to be spatial units, were not only dependent on direct neighbors, but also on areas that were farther away but had the possibility of good public transport connections and similar lifestyles, among other factors.
+On the other hand, the mean level of the prices changed over time, as modeled by the change points.
+The {local} means, which should be interpreted as prices without accounting for prices in the neighboring areas, were found to be different for all spatial locations.
+For some areas, the price level was more or less constant over time; for others, we observe declining prices in the first period of our study and rising prices in the second one.
+Moreover, it is possible to distinguish between {local} mean levels and overall mean levels, which meant that one can see if natural prices increased or decreased due to the differing price levels in surrounding areas.